noi-techpark/parkbz/README.md

 ======

 Parkbz is a web2py HTML5 app based on opendata services provided by the integreen project.
 This application is part of the integreen project www.integreen-life.bz.it

+This project has been deprecated by https://github.com/idm-suedtirol/bz-parking-angular

 Dependecy
 ========